 2. Pay Attention To The Rules Of Engagement

-Psychologist John Gottman has found that the strongest relationships are those where the individuals paid attention to each other, remained responsive, and offered their support.
-They would come to each other’s aid in a moment’s notice and be just as nimble to give as they were to receive.
+Psychologist John Gottman has found that the strongest relationships are those in which the individuals pay attention to each other, remain responsive and offer their support.
+They would come to each other’s aid at a moment’s notice and be just as nimble to give as they were to receive.

-Harvard Medical School research confirms that it’s important to stay close to people who will support and encourage you.
+Harvard Medical School research confirms that staying close to people who will support and encourage you is important.
 We need to make an effort to develop and maintain strong connections with a core group of friends or family.
-Relationships with honest people remind us that we’re not alone and that everyone struggles at some point in time.
+Relationships with honest people remind us that we’re not alone and that everyone struggles at some point.
 Once the trust is established, we find that people who exude confidence and success often have the same fears that we do.

-How To Make It Work For You: In his book, “The Relationship Cure”, Gottman suggests we pay attention to how another person responds to a “bid.”
-A bid can be a question, a gesture, a look, a touch or any expression that conveys the message that they want to feel more connected to you.
-For example, they say, “The sun is shining” and wait for your response.
+How To Make It Work For You: In his book, “The Relationship Cure,” Gottman suggests we pay attention to how another person responds to a “bid.”
+A bid can be a question, a gesture, a look, a touch, or an expression that conveys the message that they want to feel more connected to you.
+For example, they say, “The sun is shining,” and wait for your response.
 It could be:

-• You turn away from the bid: Either no reply or your response is unrelated, “Have you handed in your report yet?”
+- You turn away from the bid.
+Either you have no reply, or your response is unrelated: “Have you handed in your report yet?”

 3. Family Can Be A Moveable Feast

-In the past, we often relied upon family to help us get through tough times, but the definition of family has changed over the past few decades.
-Once it meant the nuclear family unit which included blood relatives like moms, dads, and offspring.
-Often as not, family members lived and died in close proximity, or at least maintained close ties.
+We often relied upon family to help us get through tough times, but the definition of family has changed over the past few decades.
+Once, it meant the nuclear family unit, which included blood relatives like moms, dads, and offspring.
+Often, family members lived and died in close proximity or at least maintained close ties.
 Not so much anymore.

-Two-parent households are on the decline as divorce, remarriage and cohabitation are on the rise.
-Let’s face it, the meaning of “family” has morphed into a more clinical definition that looks at how teams, squads, or groups work together in an effective manner.
+Two-parent households are on the decline as divorce, remarriage, and cohabitation are on the rise.
+Let’s face it, the meaning of “family” has morphed into a more clinical definition that looks at how teams, squads, or groups work together effectively.
 The idea of family has moved far beyond blood ties, partly because of our fragmented society but also because a far more liberating view of family gives us permission to gravitate toward those individuals with whom we can build trust, common beliefs, and open channels of communication.

 How To Make It Work For You: Take the time to develop spiritual, physical, and social support.
 Don’t wait for trauma, setbacks, or adversity to show up to start.
 But be smart about it.
 Here are some tips:

-Vulnerable—no one wants to look like an idiot but to build a connection with others we need to reveal our humanity, and that makes us vulnerable.
+Vulnerable—no one wants to look like an idiot but to build a connection with others, we need to reveal our humanity, which makes us vulnerable.
 We need to be around people with whom we feel safe enough to be vulnerable.
-What is key here, though, is that every member feels safe enough to share their own stories and experiences.
+What is key here is that every member feels safe enough to share their own stories and experiences.
 It’s not enough to listen to what someone else has to say.
 You need to reciprocate and admit your own weaknesses.

-Values—It’s difficult to bond with people with whom you don’t share common values.
+Values—It’s difficult to bond with people you don’t share common values.
 Of course, this assumes that you’re clear on your own values, so if you’re not, get your ducks in order and find out.
 List them in order in one column on a piece of paper.
-In the next column, write down the names of people with whom you have a relationship.
+In the next column, write down the names of people you have a relationship with.
 Match your values to the people on your list.
-If there are no matches, look to develop relationships with those who can help you grow into your values.
+If there are no matches, develop relationships with those who can help you grow into your values.

 © 2020 LaRae Quy.
 All rights reserved.